angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 #### Round 4 vs Jacob Saracino on UR Delver.
 Win (2-1)

 G1 was close, they had turn 1 Ragavan and off the first cantrips I saw straight gas.
-Unfortunatly I had to let them cast spells....
+Unfortunately I had to let them cast spells...
 I avoided this once by casting a Personal Tutor for :card[Edge of Autumn] they chose not to attack which was odd and it ended up enabling a same turn kill.